 There is also a fantastic community on many of these groups where you can ask for advice about specific work, invoicing, self-taping, etc.

-With all these websites for actors, you have to be really careful to read all the details of each casting before applying and especially before sending off any tape or agreeing to audition.
+With all these websites for acting, you have to be really careful to read all the details of each casting before applying and especially before sending off any tape or agreeing to audition.

 While most of these websites will have some kind of vetting process (some stricter than others), there are always ways for people to abuse the platform.